Terug

 Internships

-The UMC Utrecht Center for Circulatory Health comprises patient care, research and education in the field of cardiovascular disease.
+The UMC Utrecht Circulatory Health Research Center comprises patient care, research and education in the field of cardiovascular disease.
 Scientific research into cardiovascular disease takes place from different viewing points, using the most modern techniques.
 Research at the molecular or cellular level, with animal models or patient studies: it all happens.
-This broad and versatile approach means that the Center for Circulatory Health has many internship and thesis opportunities for talented (bio)medical students.
+This broad and versatile approach means that the Circulatory Health Research Center has many internship and thesis opportunities for talented (bio)medical students.
 For example, do you want to help detect cardiovascular disease at an early stage?
 Then join us in search of new biomarkers or imaging techniques.
 Or do you want to know why heart patients suddenly develop a heart rhythm disorder?
 Then help us unravel the mechanism for this.
 Our internship supervisors will be happy to inform you about what is possible within our program.

 For more information you can contact our program office via the email address: circulatoryhelath@umcutrecht.nl